lifiuni/edenai-python/README.md

 ```

-You can find the complete list of technologies we offer in the [SDK documentation](https://edenai-python.readthedocs.io/) .
+You can find the complete list of technologies we offer in the [SDK documentation](https://edenai-python.readthedocs.io/) and [quick ready-to-use examples here](https://github.com/edenai/edenai-python/tree/main/ready-to-use).

 ## Support & Community